-November is prematurity awareness month, and with the recent release of the March of Dimes Maternal and Infant Health Report Card, preterm birth — and the egregious rates across the United States — are top of mind.
+With the recent release of the March of Dimes Maternal and Infant Health Report Card, preterm birth — and the egregious prematurity rates across the United States — are top of mind.

 Every year, 380,000 babies are born early in the United States.
 That’s about one in every ten.
 According to the March of Dimes, a premature baby spends an average of 25.4 days in the NICU at an average cost of $144,692.
 The cost associated with preterm birth adds $26.2 billion to U.S healthcare costs each year.